Hundreds of Amazon workers protest company's climate impact, return-to-office mandate

 SEATTLE (AP) — Telling executives to “strive harder,” hundreds of corporate Amazon workers protested what they decried as the company's lack of progress on climate goals and an inequitable return-to-office mandate during a lunchtime demonstration at its Seattle headquarters Wednesday.

-The protest came a week after Amazon's annual shareholder meeting and a month after a policy took effect requiring workers to return to the office three days per week.
+The protest came a week after Amazon's annual shareholder meeting and a month after a policy took effect returning workers to the office three days per week.
 Previously, team leaders were allowed to determine how their charges worked.

 The employees chanted their disappointment with the pace of the company's efforts to reduce its carbon footprint — "Emissions climbing, time to act” — and urged Amazon to return authority to team leaders when it comes to work location.